sqlchow/sap-hana/documentation/SAP_Automation_on_Azure/Software_Documentation/workshops/accelerated/04-sdu.md

     }
     EOF
     ```
-For a seployment to westeurope use:
+For a deployment to westeurope use:

     ```bash
     mkdir -p ~/Azure_SAP_Automated_Deployment/WORKSPACES/SYSTEM/DEMO-WEEU-SAP00-X00; cd $_